-Going-forward, we will continue to review best practices on executive compensation and related governance trends in an effort to continually develop our programs and practices over time.
-As a first step in this process, we have hired Willis Towers Watson ("WTW"), a leading independent consulting firm, to assist and advise us with respect to executive and director compensation and related governance practices.
-This will assist us in enhancing our disclosure of compensation programs and demonstrate the alignment of these programs with our business strategy, the attraction and retention of executives to successfully execute our strategy, and fulfillment of long-term shareholder value creation.
+The HR& ESG committee will continue to review best practices on executive compensation and related governance trends in an effort to continually develop our programs and practices over time.
+As part of this process, in late 2024, we hired Willis Towers Watson ("WTW"), a leading independent consulting firm, to assist and advise us with respect to executive, director compensation and related governance practices.
+This enhances our disclosure of compensation programs and demonstrates the alignment of these programs with our business strategy, the attraction and retention of executives to successfully execute our strategy, and fulfillment of long-term shareholder value creation.

-In order to continue to create shareholder value, while keeping the interests of our other stakeholders in mind in a very fluid and dynamic environment, we continue to be focused on managing our assets, business and investments related to the production, delivery and sale of energy-related solutions.
-We continue to focus on our key strategic objectives to successfully execute on our strategy, building facilities, operating facilities and organizational effectiveness.
+In order to continue to create shareholder value, while keeping the interests of our other stakeholders in mind in a very fluid and dynamic environment, the Corporation continues to be focused on managing assets, business and investments related to the production, delivery and sale of renewable energy.
+The focus continues on key strategic objectives to successfully execute on the Corporation's strategy continuously striving for excellence.